 Babcock State Park is one of West Virginia’s premier state parks, and home to one of America’s most photographed grist mills in Mann's Creek Canyon.
 Filled with wonderful vistas and teaming with warblers and vireos, the area offers some of the best opportunities for Black-throated Green Warblers, Swainson's Warblers and Blue-headed Vireos.

-Muddelty Wetlands & Ridges
+Muddlety Wetlands & Ridges

 Described by American Birding Association President Jeff Gordon as “the birdiest habitat in the Appalachians” this trip through varied habitat of wetlands and ridge tops offers quality looks at favorite migrants and resident birds, butterflies, plants and wildlife.
 If we’re lucky, we can stop to hug the century’s old largest tulip popular tree in West Virginia.

 *The initial ride is ~50 minutes.
 We’re in and out of the suv’s with minimal hiking between stops.
 Return ride is ~45 minutes.